-- Rent-geared-to-income (RGI) reform to remove administrative barriers and unnecessary complication for clients, housing providers and Service System Managers. - Modernizing Service Level Standards (SLS) to ensure they reflect current realities, support innovation and flexibility by recognizing the full range of approaches to achieving housing affordability, and are tied to meaningful outcomes for people and communities. - b Updating Rent and Utility Scales to ensure they reflect true costs and keep pace with cost of living increases.
-Discrepancies in the current scales create additional costs for municipalities of more than \$200 million per year. - Supporting efficiencies through technology modernization and integrated service delivery.
+- Rent-geared-to-income (RGI) reform to remove administrative barriers and unnecessary complication for clients, housing providers and Service System Managers.
+A focus should also be on RGI simplification. - Modernizing Service Level Standards (SLS) to ensure they reflect current realities, support innovation and flexibility by recognizing the full range of approaches to achieving housing affordability, and are tied to meaningful outcomes for people and communities.
+All municipal funding and programs that promote affordability should be recognized as part of service level standards. - Updating Rent and Utility Scales to ensure they reflect true costs and keep pace with cost of living increases.
+Discrepancies in the current scales create additional costs for municipalities of more than \$200 million per year.
+The gap continues to grow as a result of inflation. - Supporting efficiencies through technology modernization and integrated service delivery.